imagej/imagej.github.io/_pages/plugins/bigstitcher/pairwise-shift.md

 -   Next, choose the the downsampling in x,y,z to be used for the calculation.
 Select a predefined downsampling factor or choose your own.

-{% include info-box content='In our experience, some downsampling (2-4x) improves results over using raw image data, as it reduces noise in the images.
+{% include notice icon="info" content='In our experience, some downsampling (2-4x) improves results over using raw image data, as it reduces noise in the images.
 It also dramatically speeds up computations, so we advise using moderate downsampling in this step' %}

 <img src="/media/bigstitcher-stitch-2.png" width="600"/>